Data Archiving Plans for NIJ Funding Applicants

 In most instances, NIJ requires data sets resulting from funded research to be archived with the National Archive of Criminal Justice Data (NACJD).

 Data sets must be submitted 90 days before the end of the project period.
 In your application for NIJ research grants, you must include a brief (one- or two-page) data archiving plan.
 The purposes of the plan are (1) to demonstrate your recognition that data sets resulting from your research must be submitted as grant products for archiving and have budgeted accordingly, and (2) to describe how the data will be prepared and documented to allow reproduction of the project’s findings as well as future research that can extend the scientific value of the original project (see the Guide to Social Science Data Preparation and Archiving: Best Practice Throughout the Data Life Cycle, pdf 45 pages).
 Some amount of grant award funds is typically withheld for submission of research data along with the final report and other products/deliverables.

 This data archiving plan must briefly describe the:

 - Anticipated manipulations of original, intermediate and final data sets (as applicable)

 - Methods of documentation of such manipulations

-Specifically, the data archiving strategy should include:
+Specifically, the data archiving plan should include:

 - Information regarding data formats (quantitative/qualitative/spatial) and software with which data will be collected, entered into a database, stored, analyzed and transferred.
 Standard commercial software or software typically acceptable to NACJD should be identified for use in the proposed data collection.

 - A description of procedures by which you plan to collect data along with anticipated units of analysis (e.g., individuals, locations), levels of analysis and other identifiers for each data file submitted upon completion of the funded research; or a description of planned use of existing data, if applicable.